Gouda, South Holland: Economy

-Gouda is world-famous for its Gouda cheese, which is still traded on its cheese market, held each Thursday.
+Gouda is known for its Gouda cheese, which is still traded on its cheese market, held each Thursday.
 Gouda is also known for the fabrication of candles, smoking pipes, and stroopwafels.
 Gouda used to have a considerable linen industry and several beer breweries.

-The world-famous Gouda cheese is not made in the city itself, but rather in the surrounding region.
+Gouda cheese is not made in the city itself, but rather in the surrounding region.
 It derives its name from being traded in Gouda where the city council imposes stringent quality controls.

 The economy of the city centre is based on tourism, leisure and retail, while offices are located at the outskirts of the city.
 Currently, there are over 32,000 jobs in the city, mainly in commercial and healthcare services.